This post was most recently updated on January 30th, 2023

 SUPREME SHIELD SB is a solvent-based penetrating sealer designed for stamped concrete, concrete pavers, and other porous concrete surfaces.
 Application of SUPREME SHIELD SB will enhance the color and give the wet look without adding the gloss and plastic look associated with other traditional film-forming sealers.
 Once treated, the surface repels water and oil to prevent staining.

-Where To Find On Google: Supreme Shield SB-600
+Where To Find: Supreme Shield SB-600

 Concrete Type: Wet-Look solvent-based breathable acrylic sealer